Metaphor's Algebra

 " Godel's theorem is a metaphor for the fact that no logical program can hope, even in the limit, to answer all the questions."

-Montague Ullman (October 1992) in Steven M. Rosen "Science, Paradox, and the Moebius Principle", State University of NY Press, Foreword, p. xi.
+Montague Ullman (October 1992).
+In Steven M. Rosen "Science, Paradox, and the Mobius Principle."
+State University of New York Press, Foreword, p. xi.

 The dreamer is communicating to himself.